 3. Sing out your hurt

 I don't know about you, but I sing.
 A lot.
 Only thing is that it does not sound all that good (sad face) so my favorite place to do it is in my car.
-I'm alone, no one can hear me (which everyone is grateful for), and I've got a pretty good sound system in there (as in, it can get really loud and mask my voice).
+I'm alone, no one can hear me, and I've got a pretty good sound system in there (as in, it can get really loud and mask my voice).

 What I like to do if I'm upset (and driving) is to find some "me-against-the-world" song, turn it up LOUD, and sing on the verge of shouting.
 It's something freeing about just being obnoxiously loud.